wikimedia/jquery.i18n/README.md

 ```

 ## Gender
 Similar to plural, depending on gender of placeholders, mostly user names, the syntax changes dynamically.
 An example in English is "Alice changed her profile picture" and "Bob changed his profile picture".
-To support this {{GENDER...}} syntax can be used as show in example
+To support this {{GENDER...}} syntax can be used as shown in example

 ```javascript
 var message = "$1 changed {{GENDER:$2|his|her}} profile picture";